xword/java-npm-gradle-integration-example/README.md

     outputs.dir 'build'
 }
 ```
 One would say we are missing `node_modules` as inputs here, though this directory appeared not reliable for dependency change detection.
 The task was rerun without changes, probably enormous number of node_modules files does not help here either.
-Instead we monitor only `package.json` and `package-lock.json` as the reflect state of dependencies enough.
+Instead we monitor only `package.json` and `package-lock.json` as they reflect state of dependencies enough.

 Finally make the Gradle build depend on executing npm build:
 ```groovy